davidsuarezcdo/graph-code/README.md

 # Graph-Code: Codebase Knowledge Graph System

+Graph-Code is a tool that converts your project's code into a visual relationship map.
+It allows you to easily understand how different parts of your code connect, ask questions in natural language about your project's structure, and visualize these connections graphically.
+It's like having an intelligent map of your code that you can query to better understand complex projects and predict the impact of changes before making them.

 A powerful TypeScript-based code analysis system that transforms your codebase into a comprehensive Knowledge Graph using Neo4j.
 Graph-Code creates a navigable Codebase Knowledge Graph, enabling advanced analysis, visualization, and AI-powered natural language queries about your code structure and relationships.

 ## 🧠 Why Codebase Knowledge Graphs?